 A limited number of guided studies are available to students who need one course that is not available and is needed for graduation.
-There is an additional fee of \$175.00 above tuition for this option must be approved by the Dean of Adult Studies as well as the consulting faculty member.
+There is an additional fee of \$175.00 above tuition for this option.
+This option must be approved by the academic dean as well as the consulting faculty member.